theodor2311/configmaps-argo-rollouts-example/README.md

-# configmaps-argol-rollouts-example
+# Using Argo Rollouts for configmaps

-Example on using Argo Rollouts for configmaps
+Example for using Argo Rollouts not just on Docker images, but also configmaps.

+See the blog post for more details.